alejandroarmas/some-dl-models/code/stage_3_code/README.md

 - The code deviates from the template in four major ways:
 	1. Poetry package manager
-	2. Experimenting tracker with Comet (think of this like tensorboard, but for a group), provides:
+	2. Experimenting tracker with Comet (think of this like tensorboard, but for a group), provides
 		- metric logging
 		- experiment tracker acts as a subscriber/observer to various notification messages
 			- handler is responsible for logging metrics